Jontzey/bundrop/README.md

 npm run start-app        //Important! u need to install a package that can run two script at same time --> npm install concurrently --save-dev

-(this will run two scripts one to Start the app and one to start json-server)
+(this will run two scripts one to Start the app and one to start json-server) If u want to run them independently use "npm run" and then the script "Bundrop-db" or "start"

 If a port is already open you can use following command to close/kill the port in terminal: